-Top 10 Reasons You Should Study Media and Applied Communications at Cedarville University
+The Top 10 Reasons You Should Study Bible at Cedarville University

 Highly Qualified Professors

-Your professors (all with advanced degrees, no teaching assistants) will bring real-world experience and great teaching skills to the classroom — not to mention their hearts for God and for students.
+Our faculty of over 20 scholars - all with advanced degrees - will bring quality academics, real-world experience, and great teaching skills to the classroom, not to mention their hearts for God and for students.
 Cedarville also encourages mentoring relationships between students and faculty.